 Arrive early to ensure everything is set up and ready to go.
 Greet the new hire warmly and show him or her around, introducing everyone.
 Make certain to discuss what is acceptable and is not, such as headphones in the workplace, eating at your desk, cell phone policy, late policy, etc. Try not to make it completely process-oriented and keep it conversational and informative.

-It might be a good idea depending on the position to assign a primary point person to help out the new hire during the learning process.
+Depending on the position, it might be a good idea to assign a primary point person to help out the new hire during the learning process.
 This shows the new hire that it is alright to ask for help and lessens the fear of being a bother.

 Two Weeks